The statute restricts a decision maker's right to request administrative review to

 complete the appointment of representative and the fee agreement, and submit them.

 The reviewer concluded that the decision maker properly approved the agreement.
-He
+The

-also agreed with the decision maker's statement.
-Therefore, the reviewer considers
+reviewer also agreed with the decision maker's statement.
+Therefore, the reviewer

 EXAMPLE TWO: The decision maker timely requested a reduction of the amount of the fee under the

-if the claimant had chosen to be unrepresented.
-Also, Administration employees
+favorable determination even if the claimant had chosen to be unrepresented.
+Also,

-she considered the decision maker's rationale immaterial and did not find evidence
+the reviewer considered the decision maker's rationale immaterial and did not find

-of a clearly excessive fee for the services the representative provided.
-Therefore,
+evidence of a clearly excessive fee for the services the representative provided.